|

 Texas law does not require elected officials to post these records online in any form.
 The law requires County Clerks to preserve the records at the local courthouse.
 The demand to post the records online comes from people outside the jurisdiction who may find it inconvenient or impossible to exploit the records without online access.

-Counties which place their citizens' documents online turn their constituents into easy targets for foreign data miners or anyone who might otherwise find it impossible to exploit records while they are kept within the four walls of the courthouse.
+Counties which place their citizens' documents online turn their constituents into easy targets foreign data miners or anyone who might otherwise find it impossible to exploit records while they are kept within the four walls of the courthouse.
 For example, Infinity Data, one of the largest KPO organizations in India, boasts that they use the online records to produce 60,000 reports on Americans and their assets every month.
 According to Infinity's website, the data mining company accesses 400 U.S. counties online and shares the information they find with their partners in China and the Philippines.

 Protecting Citizens Can Be Simple, Cheap, and Effective